 #4: There are a lot of beaches

-As I live relatively far away from Southern District, one of the (few) reasons that I would be willing to travel all the way to the district is to meet up my friends at the beach.
+As I live relatively far away from Southern District, one of the (few) reasons that I would be willing to travel all the way to the district is to meet up with my friends at the beach.
 There are plenty of choices among the 12 beaches in the district, including Repulse Bay Beach, Stanley Main Beach, and Shek O Beach.
 You can sit back and relax under the sun, indulge in a good book while doing some tanning, swim in the cool water, rent a banana boat, or even have a barbecue party with your mates!

 #5: Within an hour on public transport from the CBD will take you to a whole different side of Hong Kong

 Like all metropolises in the world, Hong Kong is not only about skyscrapers and the fast-paced city life.
 There is undoubtedly the relaxed side of Hong Kong, and Southern District is possibly the best starting point for tourists to explore.
 Why?
 Because it is so accessible!
-All of the exciting things that I’ve mentioned above is only within an hour on public transport like buses and MTR from the city centres (e.g. Admiralty, Causeway Bay, Tsim Sha Tsui, and Mong Kok)!
+All of the exciting things that I’ve mentioned above is only within an hour on the public transport from the city centres (e.g. Admiralty, Causeway Bay, Tsim Sha Tsui, and Mong Kok)!
 You get to experience one of the many other sides of Hong Kong that your guidebook probably wouldn’t tell you.
 And most importantly, I think travelling is about exploring the unknown, discovering any hidden gems, and looking for any new, exciting, and unique things that could be memories for life.
 Beaches, heritage, shopping, country parks, and walking trails; old and traditional, new and modern – there is always something exciting happening in the district!
 I’m sure everyone will find what they love here.

 What do you think about Hong Kong?
 Would you like to put Southern District on your itinerary the next time you visit Hong Kong?
 Let us know by leaving a comment below!